 Short on space?
-Yup, so am I. Here’s 6 ways to maximize your space and enjoy even the the tiniest of spaces.
+Yup, so am I. Here are 6 ways to maximize your space and enjoy even the tiniest apartment.

 When our apartment lease was up for renewal last summer, my husband and I debated whether to sign for another year, or look for another apartment.